rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 *	Deed of Gift (short) (required for additions of manuscript material to existing artificial collections, such as Black print culture collection, or small additions of books to existing book collections, such as the Danowski Poetry Library)
 **OR**
 *	Deed Addendum (required for additions to existing collection by the same donor or signed the original deed - original deed can be a deed of sale or deed of gift)

+*Please note that the Rose Library does not accept the Gift-in-Kind Contribution Form as documentation for physical, legal, and intellectual transfer.
+All gifts must be accompanied by a Deed of Gift or Deed Addendum in order to be added to the collection.*

 **Managing Gift Paperwork in Box**